 The Bernoulli Principle states that a fluid moving faster has less pressure than a similar fluid moving slower.

-The Second Law of Thermodynamics says that high pressure and low pressure systems move to balance out.
+The Second Law of Thermodynamics states that high- and low-pressure systems tend to equalize.

-This is the explaination for chute odours: "the stack effect".
+This is the explanation for chute odours: “the stack effect”.

 The air that hits you when you open the chute is caused by an updraft.
 This can smell bad.

 Why?
-It exists because the outside air (considered a fluid in physics) at the top of the building has lower pressure than the air inside the chute because air inside the chute moves slower.
+It exists because the outside air (considered a fluid in physics) at the top of the building has lower pressure than the air inside the chute, because the air inside the chute moves more slowly.

 The result is that to “balance” the pressure, air in the chute is pulled up, creating an updraft.

 The stack effect also means air flowing through the chute is pulled from the garbage room.
 If the garbage smells, the air will too.
-As a door is opened a rush of air flows upwards, enters the chute rooms and then moves outside the room into hallways. and yes, it carries all odours with it causing them to smell too.
+As a door is opened, a rush of air flows upwards, enters the chute rooms and then moves outside the room into the hallways.
+And yes, it carries all odours with it, causing them to smell too.